mbosley/mbosley.github.io/research.md

 layout: page
 ---

--   Measuring Obstruction in Legislatures
+-   Measuring the Effect of Legislative Rule Change on Obstruction in the British House of Commons, 1800-2000.
-    -   I measure obstruction by MPs in the British House of Commons from 1800 to 2000, and estimate the effect of rule changes on the frequency of obstructive speech.
+    -   I use Item-Response Theory (IRT) and Natural Language Processing (NLP) to measure the prevalence of obstruction in a corpus of over one million legislative speeches.
+With this measure, I investigate whether rules that limit the ability of legislators to obstruct represent *new* restrictions on behavior, or whether they are codifications of existing informal norms.